 Watch the Ice Break Up

-Standing on the shore of the Tornio River, you can’t help but gawk.
+Standing on the shore of the border river between Finland and Sweden, you can’t help but gawk.
 Chunks of ice the size of the moon slowly churn and groan as they move south.
 The ice is white on top, yellow underneath, and the waters underneath black.
 This marks the true end of winter–soon the salmon will return, with fishing boats in tow.
 Summer, in all her glory, will have returned to Lapland.
 For now, though, there’s still a chill in the air.
 You shove your hands in your jacket pockets and enjoy the grand destruction of the frozen river.

 Feed the Royal Family